 Not all risks are the same and not all carry the same level of volatility.
 Different types of risks have their own hedging methods and it also depends on the types of investments, types of risk, market conditions, asset class, the level of volatility it carries, correlation factors, long-term/short-term, and many more.
 Below, we look at some of the basic types of investment risks.

-Business risk has to do with the health of the company, whether they can bring in profits.
+Business risk is related to the health of the company and whether it can bring in profits.
 It will look at whether sales are enough to generate an income that can cover operational expenses and still leave a profit.
 Operational expenses can be salaries of employees, rent, cost of production, office, and administrative expenses.
-The risk also depends on the demand for their services, so that they are no losing money trying to keep their company afloat.
+The risk also depends on the demand for their services, so that they are not losing money trying to keep their company afloat.

-Credit risk is also known as a default risk where you have to assume that the borrower will fail to pay his loan and you will lose on the interest and/or the principal money you have invested.
-Certain credit risks have a low risk of default, like that of government bonds, but also have the least returns.
-Others credit lendings are riskier but generate a good return on interests.
-Fortunately, there are a number of ways where you can mitigate your credit risks.
+Credit risk is also known as a default risk, where you have to assume that the borrower will fail to pay his loan and you will lose the interest and/or principal money you have invested.
+Certain credit risks have a low risk of default, like that of government bonds, but also have the lowest returns.
+Other credit lending is riskier but still generates a good return on interest.
+Fortunately, there are a number of ways in which you can mitigate your credit risk.

 Market risk can be defined as the risk of losses arising from unfavourable movements in market prices.
 There are three major types of market risk:

 Foreign investment risks refer to the risk of loss when you are investing in foreign countries, for example, owning shares in a foreign company or holding funds in another state.
 It is interconnected with the country risks, which include economic risk, sovereignty risk, and political risk.
 Having investments in a foreign country also has currency risks.